 If you are renting out your static caravan or lodge you must comply with certain regulations that apply to landlords to ensure guests are kept safe.

 You must have gas appliances tested annually and display a ‘Landlord’s Gas Safety Certificate’ inside the caravan.
-Portable Appliance Testing (PAT) is required annually for electrical items that you have plugged into your caravan such as TV’s, DVD players, Kettles and toasters.
-Your caravan’s electrical wiring system will need to be tested every 3 years to receive a fixed electrical installation certificate.
+Regular Portable Appliance Testing (PAT) is recommended for electrical items that you have plugged into your caravan such as TV’s, DVD players, Kettles and toasters to protect hirers from faulty electrical equipment.
+Your caravan’s electrical wiring system will need to be tested every three years to receive a fixed electrical installation certificate.
 Again your park operator should be able to recommend a Gas Safe engineer or qualified electrician to complete these tests.

 How can I keep the caravan looking its best?